anderkve/FYS3150/book/projects/project5.md

 - $u(x, y=0, t) = 0$
 - $u(x, y=1, t) = 0$

-This assumption simplifies the implemention of the Crank-Niocolson scheme quite a bit, so keep in mind that the code we write will have this assumption baked in from the beginning.
+This assumption simplifies the implemention of the Crank-Nicolson scheme quite a bit, so keep in mind that the code we write will have this assumption baked in from the beginning.

 For the initial wave function $u(x,y,t=0)$ we will typically use a quantum mechanical Gaussian wavepacket, to be specified in the problems below.